sharmalab/Emory-BMI-GSoC-2019/README.md

 ***

+**[11] DataScope using serverless functions.**

+**Mentors:**  Ashish Sharma (ashish.sharma -at- emory.edu) and Ganesh Iyer (ganesh.iyer -at- mgh.harvard.edu)

+**Overview:** DataScope is a framework for exploratory analysis on high dimensional datasets, especially biomedical datasets.

+During this project, the student would work towards making every request for Data Cafe stateless.
+Consequently, the whole application will be served via a content-delivery network (CDN).

+**Required Skills:** Javascript, Serverless

+**Code Challenge:** Students are expected to provide a meaningful bug report or contribution to the Datascope Repository to demonstrate their capability to complete this project successfully.

+**Community and Code License:** https://github.com/sharmalab/Datascope BSD 3-Clause License

+***

 # Source Repositories

 We are committed to open source development.
 As a research organization, our source code lives across several open source project repositories.
 Most of them can be found in the below locations: